ioet/time-tracker-ui/README.md

 Run `ng serve` to run the app in dev mode.
 After executing this command, you can navigate to `http://localhost:4200/` to see the app working.
 The app will automatically reload if you change anything in the source files.

+## Prepare your environment

+### Set environment variables
+Create file .keys.json from keys.example.ts into environments folder with the content pinned in our slack channel

-## Prepare your environment for vscode
+### Prepare your environment for vscode
 Install the following extensions:

 - `EditorConfig for Visual Studio Code`.